 Eggplant and Tofu in Spicy Garlic Sauce

-- 1 pound extra-firm tofu (not silken)
+- 1 pound extra-firm tofu not silken

-- 1 tbsp soy sauce (reduced sodium)
+- 1 tablespoon soy sauce reduced sodium

-- 2 tbsp. water
+- 2 tablespoon water

-- 1/2 tsp dark sesame oil
+- 1/2 teaspoon dark sesame oil* (see notes)

-- 4 small eggplants, about 1-1/2 pounds total, peeled and sliced into strips 2-inches long, 1-inch wide, and 1/4-inch thick (or use one large eggplant)
+- 4 small eggplants about 1-1/2 pounds total, peeled and sliced into strips 2-inches long, 1-inch wide, and 1/4-inch thick (or use one large eggplant)

 - 1/3 cup water

-- 6-8 garlic cloves, minced–about 2 tbsp.
+- 6-8 garlic cloves minced (about 2 tbsp.)

-- 1-inch peeled fresh ginger, grated
+- 1 inch peeled fresh ginger grated

 - 3/4 cup vegetable broth or water

-- 1 tbsp vegetarian hoisin sauce
+- 1 tablespoon vegetarian hoisin sauce

-- 3 tbsp seasoned rice vinegar
+- 3 tablespoon seasoned rice vinegar

-- 1/2 tbsp dark sesame oil
+- 1/2 tablespoon dark sesame oil (see notes)

-- 1/2-1 tbsp sugar or other sweetener
+- 1/2-1 tablespoon sugar or other sweetener

-- 1 tbsp tomato paste
+- 1 tablespoon tomato paste

-- 1 tomato, coarsely chopped
+- 1 tomato coarsely chopped

-- sprinkling of sesame seeds for garnish (optional)
+- sprinkling of sesame seeds for garnish optional

-- Cut the tofu into 1/2-inch slices and press them lightly between towels to get some of the moisture out.
+Cut the tofu into 1/2-inch slices and press them lightly between towels to get some of the moisture out.
 Combine the 3 tbsp. soy sauce with the 2 tbsp. water and 1/2 tsp. sesame oil.
 Dip each slice of tofu into the mixture and set on a plate.

-- Heat an oiled, non-stick skillet until hot.
+Heat an oiled, non-stick skillet until hot.
 Place the tofu slices in the skillet and cook until browned.
 Turn over and brown the other sides.
 When the tofu is completely browned on both sides, remove it from the skillet and place it on a cutting board.
 Cut each slice into 8-10 cubes.
 Set aside.

-- Heat an oiled, non-stick wok and add the eggplant and 1/3 cup water.
+Heat an oiled, non-stick wok and add the eggplant and 1/3 cup water.
 Cover and cook, stirring often, until eggplant begins to brown.
 Uncover and add the garlic and ginger and cook for 2 more minutes.

-- While the eggplant is cooking, make the sauce.
+While the eggplant is cooking, make the sauce.
 In a small mixing bowl, combine the 3/4 cup vegetable broth or water, hoisin sauce, soy sauce, rice vinegar, sesame oil, sweetener, chili sauce, and tomato paste.

-- Add the sauce to the eggplant.
+Add the sauce to the eggplant.
 Simmer uncovered until all the eggplant slices are completely cooked–they will be very soft and start to fall apart.
 Add the tofu cubes and tomato and cook until heated through.
 Serve over rice, sprinkled with sesame seeds if desired.

-NOTE: Reduce the sodium by using water instead of broth, regular rice vinegar instead of seasoned, and reduced sodium soy sauce instead of regular soy sauce.
+Reduce the sodium by using water instead of broth, regular rice vinegar instead of seasoned, and reduced sodium soy sauce instead of regular soy sauce.